 - See amazing views of New Orleans while riding the Canal Street Ferry to Algiers Point

-- Take a history lesson at the National WWI Museum
+- Take a history lesson at the National WWII Museum

 - Explore the city on the Hop Off & Hop Off Bus